 I then spent 40 years working interstate and overseas in varied careers moving from public service to international business and then into Anglican ministry.

 I returned to Australia and Adelaide in 2011 working as an Anglican priest in the northern suburbs.

 My last appointment before retirement was Parish Priest at Prospect and Kilburn.

 I enjoy Mah-jong and the Murder Mystery Book Club.
 I even like being the Treasurer!

 Attached is the picture taken when I was celebrating my 60th birthday in Paris (France not Texas).

-Program Co-ordinator – Angy Henn
+Vice President and Program Co-ordinator – Angy Henn

 I have interests in many things, these include music ranging from classical and opera to heavy rock (but not country), playing bridge, fine wines, running a Lamb’s Fry Appreciation Club, entertaining, gardening (growing vegetables) and reading books (including running The Murder Mystery Book Group).
 However, the hobby that uses up a lot of my time is genealogy which I find both frustrating and fascinating.
 Currently I have my direct line ancestors going back 10 generations on my father’s side and 11 generations on my mother’s side (roughly late 1500’s).
 My current genealogy work is focussing on identifying the siblings of my Grandparents, Great Grandparents and Great Grandparents.

 I stand by my word that “Retirement” is a full time job!